SandataRa/SandataRa/README.md

 ### Hello, it's Sandratra! 👋

-Passionate about BI, data & analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms, from data ingestion to visualization for the past 7 years.
-I'm sharing my journey in Business Intelligence and Data Engineering.
+Passionate about BI, data & analytics, I have applied my skills in actively contributing to the creation of end-to-end analytical platforms, from data ingestion to visualization, for the past +8 years.
+I'm sharing my journey in IT engineering from data solutions to AI applications.

-🔭 I’m currently working on Azure & GCP.
+🔭 I’m currently working on Azure & MS Fabric & Databricks.
-🌱 I’m currently learning Databricks.
+🌱 I’m currently learning ADK & Terraform.
-⚡ Fun fact: I'm a fan of Dwayne Johnson (aka The Rock)
+⚡ Fun fact: I'm a fan of Dwayne Johnson.

 Let's collaborate along the journey!
 <!--